objectiv/objectiv.io/docs/docs/tracking/how-to-guides/collector/getting-started.md

 ---

-This guide will help you with set up a dockerized Objectiv Collector with a Postgres data store that you can use for local development purposes.
+This guide will help you set up a dockerized Objectiv Collector with a Postgres data store that you can use for local development purposes.

 :::info just want to test Objectiv?
 To quickly spin up a fully functional demo pipeline locally, follow the [Quickstart Guide](/quickstart-guide).